epage/cargo-script-mvs/0000-cargo-script.md

 **Configuration 4: Exitence Check**

-`cargo-eval` can check if the lockfile exists in the agreed-to location and use it / update it.
-To initially opt-in, a user could place an empty lockfile in that location.
+`cargo-eval` can check if the lockfile exists in the agreed-to location and use it / update it and otherwise we fallback to a no-visible-lockfile solution.
+To initially opt-in, a user could place an empty lockfile in that location

 ## `edition`